cobot/ember-cli-deploy-rest-api/README.md

 # Ember-deploy-rest-api

-This is an ember-cli-deploy plugin to deploy your Ember assets to a JSON REST API.
+This is an ember-cli-deploy plugin to deploy our Ember apps using the (private) Cobot assets API.

 # Configuration